acend/container-basics-training/content/en/docs/07.0 /_index.en.md

 Question: I'm feeling like a docker king...
 What's next?

-## Additional Info Working With Docker Volumes
+## Additional info for working with Docker volumes

-An alternative way of working with volumes besides mounting local directories (host folders) by path into your container is by using Docker volumes.
+An alternative way of working with volumes besides mounting local directories (host folders) by a path into your container is by using Docker volumes.

 Docker volumes can be used: